 You can also infuse oil in your crockpot.
 Combine oil and herbs and heat on low for 2-4 hours.
 Again, you don’t want to get the oil too hot so if you’re not sure of the temp of your crockpot use a kitchen thermometer to make sure it doesn’t go higher than 125 degrees F. Let oil cool and then strain into a jar.

 Nutty Coffee Body Oil

 After getting totally spoiled with the vanilla chai body oil I turned to another favorite beverage – coffee – for the next batch.
 Almond oil is nice because it has amazing skin benefits and will remain liquid, unlike coconut oil.
 Plus have we mentioned (about a million times) how awesome coffee is for cellulite?

 - Double boiler or saucepan

 - 8-ounce glass bottle with lid

 - 1/2 cup fresh unused coffee grounds

-- Heat oil and coffee in a double broiler (or saucepan / bowl combo) over low heat for 1 hour.
+- Heat oil and coffee in a double boiler (or saucepan / bowl combo) over low heat for 1 hour.

-- Let cool, strain well and transfer to storage bottle.
+- Let cool, strain well and transfer to a storage bottle.